mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 There are plenty of expectations from different parties regarding such a library.
 It should support at least:

+- Any unit's magnitude (huge, small, floating-point).
 - Systems of Quantities.
 - Systems of Units.
-- Scalar, vector, and tensor quantities.
 - The affine space.
-- Natural units systems.
-- Strong angular system.
-- Any unit's magnitude (huge, small, floating-point).
-- Faster-than-lightspeed constants.
 - Highly adjustable text-output formatting.

+Additionally it would be great if we could also address the following features:

+- Scalar, vector, and tensor quantities.
+- Natural units systems support.

 ## Easy to extend